syncfusion-content/blazor-docs/blazor/rich-text-editor/tools/dialogSettings.md

 # Customization of Blazor Rich Text Editor Dialog

-The integration of the [<RichTextEditorDialogSettings>]() child component allows for improved customization of the RichTextEditor in the Blazor component.
-With this, users can now directly control the RichTextEditor's dialogs.
+The integration of the child component allows for improved customization of the RichTextEditor in the Blazor component.
+With this, you can now directly control the RichTextEditor's dialogs.

 {% tabs %}
 {% highlight cshtml %}